Assistant Director of Disability, Access and Success

 Job Details and Requirement:

-Under the leadership of the Senior Associate Dean and Director, the Assistant Director is responsible for reviewing accommodation requests from students with disabilities and their supporting documentation, consulting with students with disabilities and their faculty regarding requests for accommodation, educating faculty and others in the Pitzer community about disability-related issues, and ensuring the efficient and effective implementation of accommodation procedures.
-Committed to inclusive excellence, this position will also serve as the main point person for enhancing support for neurodiverse students, leading support for students on a leave of absence, academic probation and other avenues increasing persistence and retention.
-A collaborative thought partner, they will be instrumental in liaising with campus offices to provide high quality timely student success support, including, but not limited to, oversight of student exam proctoring and tutoring services.
+Under the leadership of the Senior Associate Dean and Director, the Assistant Director assists the Director by reviewing accommodation requests from students with disabilities and their supporting documentation, consulting with students with disabilities and their faculty regarding requests for accommodation, educating faculty and others in the Pitzer community about disability-related issues, and ensuring the efficient and effective implementation of accommodation procedures.
+This position will also serve as the main point person for enhancing support for neurodiverse students, leading support for students on a leave of absence, academic probation and other avenues increasing persistence and retention.
+This position will be instrumental in liaising with the Director of Student Success and the Student Services Operations Supervisor to provide high quality timely student success support.
+This position also requires a broad knowledge of college level services, including basic financial aid, registration and an understanding of current national issues in higher education including the value of and barriers to a college education.

 Accommodations and Access Support

-Support new students through consultation with faculty regarding accommodations.
+Support new students through consultation with faculty regarding accommodation needs.

-Responsible for managing AIM accommodation software including but not limited to uploading documentation, sending out accommodation letters in a timely manner, contacting students to complete file, confirming accommodation needs.
+Responsible for managing AIM software for accommodation including but not limited to uploading documentation, sending out accommodation letters in a timely manner, contacting students to complete file, confirming accommodation needs.

-Increase support for neurodiverse students including consultation with students and faculty regarding accommodations.
+Increase support for neurodiverse students including consultation with students and faculty regarding accommodation, access and support for success.

-Act as a liaison between students and faculty; Assist student as they navigate the transition to college; Facilitate conversations between faculty and students with understanding multiple needs and perspectives when there are questions about accommodations; provide expert knowledge regarding accommodation strategies in educational settings, disability-based needs and experiences; use appropriate professional judgment regarding when to involve others in complex situations around accommodations and law or policy based-requirements.
+Act as a liaison between students and faculty; Assist student as they navigate the transition to college; Facilitate conversations between faculty and students with understanding multiple needs and perspectives as they relate to disability and access when there are questions about accommodations; provide expert knowledge regarding accommodation strategies in educational settings, disability-based needs and experiences; use appropriate professional judgment regarding when to involve others in complex situations around accommodations and law or policy based-requirements.

-Education of the Pitzer community members regarding disability-related issues.
+Education of the Pitzer community members regarding disability and access related issues.

 Provide information individually, for groups, and through various media to the faculty, staff and students about the experience of disability and access needs; supporting neurodiverse students, strategize to positively impact classroom learning effects of disabilities; assist in advising Access Advocates (peer mentors)